-- 4.48 £1.1m forecast overspend owing to the disproportionate number of care experienced young people who were formerly unaccompanied children.
-At 18 years old the grant provided by the Home Office to the Council for young people's care and support reduces significantly. - 4.49 The forecast spend is not as high as anticipated.
-However, investigative work is underway to determine if there is additional spend within the Housing area.
+- 4.55 £0.6m forecast overspend owing to the disproportionate number of care experienced young people who were formerly unaccompanied children.
+At 18 years old the grant provided by the Home Office to the Council for young people's care and support reduces significantly. - 4.56 Through utilisation of grants the forecast pressure has reduced since Period 4. - 4.57 Investigative work continues to determine if there is additional spend within the Housing area.
 The outcome of this work will be factored into future reports once the impact has been quantified across both CYPE and Housing.